 I. Market Overview

-In the Outline of the Programme for Food and Nutrition Development in China (2014-2020), it is mentioned that the state will actively raise the nutrient intake of its people, and will make the development of health food and nutrient fortified food one of the priorities.
+The Outline of the Programme for Food and Nutrition Development in China (2014-2020) mentions that the state will actively raise the nutrient intake of its people, and will make the development of health food and nutrient fortified food one of its priorities.
 This will help boost the development of China’s health food market.

 China’s health food market first emerged in the 1980s.
-Health food refers to food products which claim to have specific health functions or supplement one’s vitamins or minerals.
-Health food is suitable for the consumption by specific groups of people and has the effect of regulating human body functions, but is not used for the purpose of treating diseases.
-Furthermore, such food should not pose to the human body any acute, subacute or chronic hazard.
+According to the National Food Safety Standard - Health Foods, health food refers to food products which claim to have specific health functions or supplement vitamins or minerals intake.
+Health food is suitable for consumption by specific groups of people and regulates human body functions, but is not used for the purpose of treating disease.
+Furthermore, such food should not pose any acute, sub-acute or chronic hazard.

 Classification of health food:

-Nutritional supplements: These products, with vitamins and minerals as major ingredients, are used for the purpose of supplementing nutrients for the human body.
-There are single-ingredient and multi-ingredient nutritional supplements.
+Nutritional supplements: These products supplement nutrients, with vitamins and minerals as major ingredients.
+They include single-ingredient and multi-ingredient nutritional supplements.

-Traditional health food: This refers to products which are prepared using traditional Chinese methods and basing on the concept of regulation and balance in traditional Chinese medicine.
+Traditional health food: This refers to products which are prepared using traditional Chinese methods based on the concept of regulation and balance in traditional Chinese medicine.

-Functional health food: These products include those used for specific health purposes, such as nourishing the heart and the liver, improving sleep and facilitating digestion.
+Functional health food: These products include those used for specific health purposes, such as nourishing the heart and the liver, improving sleep or facilitating digestion.

-As of June 2016, the China Food and Drug Administration (CFDA) had approved a total of 16,573 health food products, of which, 15,822 were domestically made and 751 were imported.
-According to estimates, in China’s health food market, functional food accounts for about 65% while nutritional supplements account for the remaining 35%.
+As of July 2017, the China Food and Drug Administration (CFDA) had approved a total of 16,631 health food products, of which, 15,879 were domestically made and 752 were imported.
+The main functional categories of health food products are immunity enhancers, vitamins, fatigue alleviators, sleep inducers and blood lipids reducers.

-Survey data from China Health Care Association show that sales of health food in China are around RMB200 billion annually, of which consumption by the middle-aged and the elderly accounts for more than 50%.
-This shows that the potential of the health food market targeting the middle-aged and elderly is the largest.
-As people’s living standard continues to rise, the senior are paying more and more attention to keeping healthy and enhancing their body resistance.
-As such, health products have become the best choice for the elders to stay fit and healthy.
-Market forecast has it that, in 2014-2050, the consumer market of China’s elderly population will jump from about RMB4 trillion to about RMB106 trillion and it is estimated that spending on health, wellness and medical care will grow particularly sharply.
+Survey data from the China Health Care Association shows that sales of health food in China are around RMB200 billion annually, of which consumption by the middle-aged and the elderly accounts for more than 50%.
+This shows that the potential for the health food market targeting the middle-aged and elderly is the largest.
+As living standards continue to rise, seniors are paying increasing attention to keeping healthy and enhancing immunity.
+As a result, health products have become a popular choice for elders to stay fit and healthy.
+Market forecasts predict that between 2014 and 2050 China’s elderly population consumer market will jump from about RMB4 trillion to about RMB106 trillion and it is estimated that spending on health, wellness and medical care will grow particularly sharply.

 Health food mainly offers such benefits as regulating the immune system, fighting fatigue, anti-ageing and regulating blood lipids.
-Since the Chinese society is beginning to age, nutritional supplements and health food targeting the elderly will be one of the leading products on the market.
-According to the Statistical Report on the Development of Social Services in 2015 issued by the Ministry of Civil Affairs, as at 2015 year end, the population of seniors aged 60 or above was 222 million, accounting for 16.1% of the total population.
+Since Chinese society is beginning to age, nutritional supplements and health foods targeting the elderly will be one of the leading product groups on the market.
+According to the Statistical Communiqué on the 2016 National Economic and Social Development issued by the National Bureau of Statistics, as at the end of 2016, the population of seniors aged 60 or above stood at 231 million, accounting for 16.7% of the total population.
 It is projected that the mainland’s senior population will reach its peak at more than 400 million in 2050.

 II.
 Market Competition

-Production of health food in China is concentrated, with the aggregate number of health food enterprises in the six coastal provinces/cities of Beijing, Guangdong, Shandong, Shanghai, Jiangsu and Zhejiang accounting for about half of the national total.
-However, in the western region including Xinjiang, Ningxia, Tibet and Qinghai where resources of traditional Chinese medicinal herbs are rich, the number of health food production enterprises is just a few tens.
+In terms of geographic distribution, health food manufacturing enterprises are concentrated in the six coastal provinces/cities of Beijing, Guangdong, Shandong, Shanghai, Jiangsu and Zhejiang, which together account for about half of the total number of such enterprises in China.
+However, in the western region, including Xinjiang, Ningxia, Tibet and Qinghai which are rich in traditional Chinese medicinal herbs, the number of health food production enterprises is just a few tens.

-The enormous market potential and development opportunities in China’s health food industry would not only induce more players in the pharmaceutical industry to undergo transformation, but also offer some pharmaceutical enterprises the chance of breaking out of their current predicament.
-With their existing R&D, production and marketing capabilities, pharmaceutical enterprises possess greater competitive edge in moving into the health food industry.
+The enormous market potential and development opportunities in China’s health food industry would not only induce more players in the pharmaceutical industry to undergo transformation, but also offer some pharmaceutical enterprises the chance of breaking out of their current situation.
+Given their existing R&D, production and marketing capabilities, pharmaceutical enterprises have an edge in moving into the health food industry.

-The rapid entry of foreign health food is bound to change the landscape of market competition.
-Multinational health food enterprises generally have greater advantages in terms of financial clout, R&D capability, and production and marketing model.
+The rapid entry of foreign health food is bound to change the market landscape.
+Multinational health food enterprises generally have greater advantages in terms of financial clout, R&D capability, production and marketing.
 Nevertheless, there are also adverse factors hampering the development of imported health food.
-For instance, the traditional Chinese culture of medicinal food and food therapy has a far-reaching impact on mainlanders.
+For instance, the traditional Chinese culture of medicinal food and therapeutic cuisine has a strong influence on mainlanders.

-It is estimated that sales of foreign brands in the China market has continued to grow in recent years.
-In addition to Amway, the global health food and nutritional supplement giant, Avon was also granted approval by China’s Ministry of Commerce in 2008 to include health food in the scope of its direct selling business.
-This move made Avon the second direct selling enterprise after Amway to extend its business scope upon obtaining the relevant licence.
-Procter & Gamble, Johnson & Johnson, Herbalife, and pharmaceutical manufacturers such as Pfizer and GlaxoSmithKline are also actively developing the China health food and nutritional supplement market.
-Currently, in the traditional health food market, leading enterprises including Wanji, Golden Sun, Infinitus, Hong Fu Loi and Dong-E E-Jiao account for the lion’s share.
+It is estimated that sales of foreign brands in the Chinese market has continued to grow in recent years.
+In addition to Amway, the global health food and nutritional supplements giant, Avon and Herbalife were also granted approval by China’s Ministry of Commerce to include health food in the scope of their direct selling business.
+Pharmaceuticals manufacturers such as Pfizer and GlaxoSmithKline are also actively developing the Chinese health food and nutritional supplements market.
+Leading enterprises in the traditional health food market currently include Wanji, Golden Sun, Infinitus, Hong Fu Loi and Dong-E E-Jiao, accounting for the lion’s share.
 In the functional health food market, Shanghai Jiaoda Onlly is one of the major suppliers.

-All along, China has been adopting an examination and approval system for its health food market.
-The new Food Safety Law of China has become effective since 1 October 2015.
-In this new food safety law, 13 provisions are related to “health food”, providing variously stipulations in market-access permission, production administration, market supervision, advertising administration and penalties in case of violations.
-Under the new law, the concurrent implementation of a record-filing system and a registration system of health food is proposed for the first time.
-Regulatory authorities would maintain records on the production and sales of registered products for comprehensive supervision.
+China has been adopting an examination and approval system for its health food market.
+The new Food Safety Law came into force on 1 October 2015.
+In this new law, 13 provisions are related to “health food”, providing various stipulations in market-access permission, production administration, market supervision and advertising administration, with penalties in case of violation.
+The new law also provides for the concurrent implementation of a health food record-filing system and a registration system.
+Regulatory authorities will maintain records on the production and sales of registered products for comprehensive supervision.

 III.
 Sales Channels